firstcontributions/firstcontributions.github.io/README.md

 To enable live issue fetching, you'll need a GitHub Personal Access Token:

 1. Go to [GitHub Settings > Personal Access Tokens](https://github.com/settings/tokens)
-2. Generate a new token (no special permissions needed)
+2. Generate a new token (no special permissions required for public repositories)
 3. Create a `.env` file in the project root:

 ```env